DanielMarshall366/F1-Manager-26/README.md

 <h1>F1 Manager 26</h1>
 <body>
-  <p>This game allows you to step into the role of Team Principal of one of the 2026 Formula One Teams or to create your own.
+  <p>This game allows you to step into the role of Team Principal of one of the 2026 Formula One Teams or to create your own.</p>
-    You are in charge of managing finances, contracts, race strategy and more.</p>
+  <p></p>You are in charge of managing finances, contracts, race strategy and more.</p>

   <h2>Important Information and Tips</h2>